fuse-box/fuse-box/docs/quantum.md

 note: Make sure you have the LATEST uglify-js

 Make sure you are using [WebIndexPlugin](/plugins/webindexplugin#webindexplugin) as Quantum may produce more bundles than configured in the first place.

+note: Remove UglifyJSPlugin from the plugin list, it will conflict with Quantum

 ## How it works?